-- Course ID : CS469
+Knowledge block : Elective - Graduation Projects

-- Knowledge block : Elective Graduation Projects
+Credit hours for theory

-- Number of credits : 5
+Credit hours for practice

-- Credit hours for theory : 0
+Credit hours for self-study

-- Credit hours for practice : 0
+150

-- Credit hours for self-study : 150
+Prior-course : Any programming-intensive CS elective, CS350, CS320,

-- Prior-course : Any programming-intensive CS elective, CS350, CS320, CS333, CS300
+CS333, CS300

 This course emphasizes teamwork in small groups on a substantial project that will be performed for a real customer.
 Projects are chosen to provide interdisciplinary content with project proposals being solicited from the community at large.
 Projects that involve students as well as customers from other disciplines are encouraged.
 Lectures will be directed towards the management of software development projects such as those being carried out by the teams.
 It is the intent of the course to provide a capstone experience that integrates the material contained in the remainder of the CS curriculum through work on a project that applies this material in another discipline.
 Each team member will contribute to the design, documentation, and testing phases of the project.
 This course creates an obligation for participation for two consecutive quarters.